Are You Smarter than a 5th Grader? (American game show): Fifth Grade

 Once the first part of the game is completed, the contestant faces the fifth grade.
 Five subjects are shown to the contestant, each with one fifth grade-level question.
 The contestant is given 60 seconds to answer all five questions.
 As in the first part of the game, the contestant must press the button on his or her desk to lock in an answer.

 To help the contestant, one "final cheat" is allowed, which the contestant can use on any question; the final cheat allows the contestant to discuss that question with the last remaining member of the class (without a stated time limit) after the other four questions have been completed and their answers revealed.
 Cena does not move on to the next question until the contestant has acted on the current question by either answering, passing, or declaring an intention to use the final cheat.
 Any passed question will be repeated with the remaining time.

 After all of the questions have been answered, or time has expired, the questions that have been answered are reviewed, and the correct answers revealed.
 If the contestant has used the final cheat, that question is then addressed last after the other four questions have been resolved.
 The contestant is then allowed to discuss that question with the last remaining classmate.
 Once the discussion is over, the contestant locks in an answer to that question, and is then told whether the answer is right or wrong.

-Each correct answer increases the multiplier by one (for example, two correct answers would be three times the bank; a $10,000 bank worth a total of $30,000); correctly answering every five fifth-grade questions correctly increases the initial bank by ten.
+Each correct answer increases the multiplier by one (for example, two correct answers would be three times the bank; a $10,000 bank worth a total of $30,000); correctly answering all five fifth-grade questions increases the initial bank by ten.

 As in the original versions, winning the maximum prize of $100,000 entitled a contestant to confess to a camera that "I am smarter than a 5th grader!"; if the contestant did not win the full $100,000, they instead have to declare the statement: "I am not smarter than a 5th grader."